nuthanc/angular_advanced_fast/ngrx/ngrx-04-finished-shopping-list/README.md

 * Reducer returning new state based on Action type
 * Action classes containing type and payload(optional)
 * Initial setup requires lot of work but later adding new state is easy

+### 17. One Root State

+* Add authReducer and import it in AppModule
+* Global store folder and import all in appState and create an ActionReducerMap which is similar to what forRoot does in StoreModule